imclab/aluminum/README.md

 aluminum
 ========

-Lightweight, minimal OpenGL framwork.
+Lightweight, minimal OpenGL framework.
 Supports openGL 3.2 on osx/cocoa and linux/freeglut; plan to support openGL ES 2.0 on ios and the raspberry pi as well.

 Included required libraries: freeimage, assimp, glm.